Expanding Thurston maps as quotients: Expanding Thurston maps

-The postcritical points divide the curve $\CC$ into $k$ (closed) arcs, called the \defn{$0$-edges}.
-A preimage of a $0$-edge by a homeomorphism as in (\ref{eq:FXnX_homeo}) is called an \defn{$n$-edge}.
-Thus the boundary of each $n$-tile consists of $k$ $n$-edges.
-The set of all $n$-edges is denoted by $\E^n$.

-The preimage of a postcritical point by the homeomorphism from (\ref{eq:FXnX_homeo}) is called an \defn{$n$-vertex}.
+Any point $v\in F^{-n}(\post)$ is called an \emph{$n$-vertex}, the set of all $n$-vertices is $\V^n:= F^{-n}(\post)$.
 Each $n$-tile contains $k$ $n$-vertices in its boundary.
 Sometimes a postcritical point is also called a \defn{$0$-vertex} for convenience.
 The set of all $n$-vertices is denoted by $\V^n$.
 Note that

+Thus an $n$-vertex $v\in S^2$ is a $m$-vertex for all $m\geq n$.
 Expansion implies that the union of the sets $\V^n$ is dense.

+The postcritical points divide the curve $\CC$ into $k$ (closed) arcs, called the \defn{$0$-edges}.
+Similarly the closure of a component of $F^{-n}(\CC) \setminus \V^n$ is called an \defn{$n$-edge}.
+Each $n$-edge is mapped by $F^n$ homeomorphically to some $0$-edge.
+The boundary of each $n$-tile consists of $k$ $n$-edges.
+The set of all $n$-edges is denoted by $\E^n$.

 Recall that $n$-tiles are colored white and black.
 The $n$-tiles tile the sphere $S^2$ in a \emph{checkerboard fashion}.
 This means that two $n$-tiles which share an $n$-edge are colored differently.
 Put differently, at each $n$-vertex $v$ an even number of $n$-tiles intersect, their colors alternate around $v$.